-Returning to the cutter we scooted back to the boat and as instructed packed our bags and went to the main in room to check out.
-This meant settling our bar bill, which it gives me great pleasure in pointing out that Sue’s portion was greater than mine!
-We lounged around on the decks for a while the boat meandered its way back to Halong Bay Quay.
-During the latter stages we were treated to a vegetable flower making lesson by the chef.
-Of course he made it look easy, but I guess if we attempted it, Sunday lunch would have to be started on a Saturday.
+Returning to the cutter we scooted back to the boat and as instructed packed our bags and went to the main in the room to check out.
+This meant settling our bar bill, which gives me great pleasure in pointing out that Sue’s portion was greater than mine!
+We lounged around on the decks for a while the boat meandered it’s way back to Halong Bay Quay.
+During the latter stages, we were treated to a vegetable flower making lesson by the chef.
+Of course, he made it look easy, but I guess if we attempted it, Sunday lunch would have to be started on a Saturday.

-The return journey was quite a bumpy one due to the fact that the carriageway on the way there was new, but the return has yet to be renovated and full of ‘surprise’ potholes.
+The return journey was quite a bumpy one because the carriageway on the way there was new, but the return has yet to be renovated and full of ‘surprise’ potholes.
 We had a brief stop at the same way station as the journey there and this time the only things bought was an ice lolly and a postcard and we were first back on the bus.